boriskriger/Publications/README.md

 Kriger, B. (2026).
 Particle masses, vacuum screening, and the neutrino sector from a single coupling.
 IIIR Cosmology and Theoretical Physics. https://doi.org/10.13140/RG.2.2.33327.70560

 Kriger, B. (2026).
-Consumption as a Self-Sustaining Dynamic System: From Behavioral Feedback Loops to AI-Driven Resource Allocation.
-IIIR Computational Humanities and Cultural Systems. https://doi.org/10.5281/zenodo.19480580

-Kriger, B. (2026).
 The cosmic web as a self-organising foam: Structural laws, local topology, and the limits of global tests on DESI DR1 data.
 IIIR Cosmology and Theoretical Physics. https://doi.org/10.13140/RG.2.2.26354.67526

 Kriger, B. (2026).
 The unique fixed point of RP³: How topology, curvature, and QCD determine Λ₀, the mass hierarchy, and w(z) with zero free parameters.
 IIIR Cosmology and Theoretical Physics. https://doi.org/10.13140/RG.2.2.19643.78882

+Kriger, B. (2026).
+Consumption as a Self-Sustaining Dynamic System: From Behavioral Feedback Loops to AI-Driven Resource Allocation.
+IIIR Computational Humanities and Cultural Systems. https://doi.org/10.5281/zenodo.19480580

+Kriger, B. (2026).
+Algorithmic Governance as Subjectless Power: A Mathematical Framework for Attention Dynamics, Cognitive Suppression, and Behavioral Lock-in in Platform Ecosystems.
+IIIR Computational Humanities and Cultural Systems. https://doi.org/10.5281/zenodo.19483415

 ### Links
 * https://www.researchgate.net/profile/Boris-Kriger